jluchman/domin/README.md

 ## Linear Regression-based DA with Non-additive and Non-linear Effects

-The example below outlines a process in which two quadratic effects and a product are residualized and used as independent variables in a linear regression-based DA to determine their importance.
+The example below outlines a process in which two quadratic effects and a product are residual-ized and used as independent variables in a linear regression-based DA to determine their importance.

-The process involves residualizing the squared and product terms and using them, as is, in the DA.
+The process involves residual-izing the squared and product terms and using them, as is, in the DA.

 ```
 .     generate mpg2 = mpg^2